 Vision matters.
-Early opportunities evolve and change over many years, so I always look for entrepreneurs who have the vision to see how the market will unfold and grow down the road.
+Early opportunities evolve and change over many years, so investors look for entrepreneurs who have the vision to see how the market will unfold and grow down the road.

 Beyond pitching investors, case studies and demonstrable ROI should help you pitch your customers.
-To state the obvious, if you can walk in to a customer with a solution that takes just a few days to show results and thereafter provides a clear ROI, it will be much more successful than an offering that takes months to implement years to show a return and is not measurable in dollars and cents
+To state the obvious, if you can give a customer a solution that takes just a few days to show results, and thereafter provides a clear ROI, it will be much more successful than an offering that takes months to implement, years to show a return, and is not measurable in dollars and cents.

 Step 8: Market Size

-Market sizing helps quantify the total available market for your product.
-You should develop an estimate of your market size from both the top-down and the bottom-up.
+Market sizing helps helps qualify the total available market for your product.
+You should develop an estimate of your market size from both the top down, and the bottom up.

 In the tech industry, a top-down analysis is sometimes available from analysts like IDC and Gartner.
 While they’re directionally helpful, they rarely predict the true nature of your specific market.
 That’s why bottom-up analyses are often more important.

-A bottom-up analysis can be as simple as defining the price for your product, estimating the number of prospective customers, and doing the multiplication.
-But, we really look for people who understand their market in a very granular way, right down to the persona of the buyer, and where that is distinct, the user of the product or service.
+A bottom-up analysis can be as simple as defining the price point for your product, estimating the number of prospective customers, and doing the multiplication.
+However, investors really look for people who understand their market in a very granular way, right down to the persona of the buyer.

 Good analysis will therefore involve careful segmentation of the true addressable market and thoughtful descriptions of how those customers will pay for the solution over time to build up a picture of a realistic market size.